KavinduLakshanDev/KavinduLakshanDev/README.md

 ### 🧑‍💻 About Me

 - 🎓 I'm a **final year undergraduate** at SLIIT, pursuing a BSc (Hons) in Information Technology.
-- 🌱 Currently diving deep into the **MERN Stack** to expand my JavaScript ecosystem expertise.
+- 🌱 Currently learning and working with the **MERN Stack**.
 - 💬 Ask me about **Laravel, PHP, Vue.js, React, or Full Stack Development**.
-- 🛠️ Building **AI-integrated systems** and dynamic web applications as side projects.
+- 🛠️ I’m building AI-driven and real-time web apps.
-- 📫 Reach me at: **kavindulakshanperera12@gmail.com**
+- 📫 Reach me: **kavindulakshanperera12@gmail.com**
 - ⚡ Fun Fact: **You can call me Lakshan!**

 ---